tiny-dancer/notes/runiac_origin_story.md.1.md

 We hypothesized this productivity boost would translate to accomplishing road map items faster.
 Interestingly, the rate of features being completed remained the same.
 We instead saw a 220% boost in delivered quality and system reliability.
 This was an interesting observance that is likely an excellent example of a psychological phenomenon, if you know what that it would be please add a comment below!

-The end result: the creation and sustainable adoption of a world-class global cloud platform across 3 major clouds for a fortunate 6 health care company with 5 engineers.
+The end result: the successful creation and sustainable adoption of a world-class global cloud platform across 3 major clouds for a fortunate 6 health care company with 5 engineers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTA1NjQyNDIsNDQ5OTcxOTU1LC0xOT
+eyJoaXN0b3J5IjpbLTE5MDM2MTk3NzQsNDQ5OTcxOTU1LC0xOT
 M3NDgxMDIwLC0xOTcyNjIzMTA1LC0xNzQ4Mzc3MTM4LC04NjM0
 ODEwMDcsNDgzMjkwNjQwLDY3Njc5MTM1Myw3MzI4MDk4NDIsLT
 c3NzcwMzIwOSwtMTgwMTc1MzAwMywtOTk5NTExNjc4XX0=